Subscribe Now: 1 Full Year for Only $14.95!

-There's nothing our readers enjoy more than kibitzing about rides that can make you puke, and Mission: SPACE has vaulted to the top of this particular heap.
-First from a Yakima, Washington, reader:
+Few things delight our readers more than kibitzing about rides that can make you puke, and Mission: Space is at the top of this particular heap.
+From a Yakima, Washington, reader:

-On a lighter note, a woman from Lisbon, Connecticut, used Mission: SPACE as her own personal relationship lab:
+A woman from Lisbon, Connecticut, used Mission: Space as her own personal relationship lab:

-We now understand why husbands and wives will probably never go to space together after I (the "navigator") pushed his (the "pilot's") button during the flight.
-I couldn't help being a backseat driver.
-He wasn't pushing the button - we could have crashed!
+We now understand why husbands and wives will probably never go to space together after I (the “navigator”) pushed his (the “pilot’s”) button during the flight.
+I couldn’t help being a backseat driver—we could have crashed!

 This chart shows you roughly how long you'll wait for Mission: SPACE Orange when you visit on a day with a given Epcot Crowd Level.
 The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Mission: SPACE Orange Wait Times.